 At SOS Children’s Villages we work with vulnerable families to make them stronger and more resilient to prevent family breakdown.
 In 2016, we supported more than 490,000 people, or 90,000 families, through family strengthening.

 When children can no longer live with their parents, they deserve the best possible quality alternative care.
 For more than six decades, SOS families have provided a home for children who have lost the care of their parents.
-More than 58,000 children grew in 571 SOS families in 2016.

 But how does a caring family environment affect a child’s life?